The Delta Regional Forum on Population Health, Development, and Entrepreneurial Problem Solving

 This two-day conference will include oral paper presentations, panels, workshops, and poster sessions.
 The event will be held in a beautiful and historic space in downtown Clarksdale, Mississippi – the Coahoma County Higher Education Center.

 Scholars and students from diverse disciplines and fields are invited (community development, demography, sociology, anthropology, epidemiology, public health, social work, and law, just to name a few), as are practitioners working the arenas of policy and program development and evaluation.

 To register for the conference, please visit this link.
-Registration for the forum is $50 and $25 for students.
-Pre-registration must be completed by 12 midnight on July 1, 2018.
-Onsite payment via check or credit card will be $75 and $50 for students.
+The deadline for pre-registration has passed, but you may still register online up until the date of the Forum.
+Late registration costs $75 and $50 for students.
+Onsite registration via check or credit card will also be available.
 (Please note that participants from community-based nonprofit organizations and students may apply for a registration scholarship by sending a formal letter of request to Lynn Woo at .)